SICKAG/sick_visionary_ros/CONTRIBUTING.md

 This project and everyone participating in it is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## If have a question or are in need of technical support
+## If you have a question or are in need of technical support

 Depending on the nature of your question, there are two support channels: